magnetikonline/github-utilities/README.md

 - `ORGANIZATION` - where required, specifies the organization to use for repository fetch.
 - `REPOSITORY_TYPE` - when repositories are fetched - defines the context/association to to user to use.

-	Valid options [are listed here](https://developer.github.com/v3/repos/#list-your-repositories) with the default of `owner` more than likely what you're after.
+	Valid options [are listed here](https://developer.github.com/v3/repos/#list-your-repositories) with `owner` more than likely what you're after.

 ## Filter arguments
 Certain scripts allow control of their repository scope via the `--include` and `--exclude` arguments.
 This provides the ability to skip over a subset of repositories from checks/updates.